Corral del Carbón

 Corral del Carbón information

-Across Calle Reyes Católicos, you can’t miss the elaborate horseshoe arch of the Corral del Carbóon, which began life as a 14th-century inn for merchants.
+Tucked away just to the east of Calle Reyes Católicos is this Nasrid-era corn exchange framed by an elaborate horseshoe arch, which began life as a 14th-century inn for merchants.
 It has since been used as an inn for coal dealers (hence its modern name, Coal Yard) and later a theatre.
-It is home to government offices and hosts occasional concerts.
+It was closed for renovations at last visit, but can still be viewed from the outside.